 Feb 18, 2017 Saturday – Tucson train station to Garry Sedun’s home at Dragoon Mountain Ranch, near Benson and St. David, Arizona

 As it turns out, I have a bedroom in the adjacent garage, which is massive, with an apartment attached consisting of a kitchen, great room, bedroom and bathroom.
 I am quite comfortable once I turn the heat on and get the place warmed up.
-The temperatures in this part of the high range land plateau can get down to close to freezing at night, and daytime temperatures are not hot, although the Sun can be intense.
+The temperatures in this part of the high range land plateau can get close to freezing at night, and daytime temperatures are not hot, although the Sun can be intense.
 The reason I’m here?
 The very dark skies, of course!